sandhje/spanner/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This results in the following load operations from most “general” to most
-“specific”, with each operation mergin with, and overriding, the data of the
+“specific”, with each operation mergin with, and overwriting, the data of the
 previous ones:

 1. Load region “database”.